 Pricing | High | Low | Lowest |

+The ADXL345 accelerometer Arduino code implementation offers digital precision while maintaining cost-effectiveness, making it ideal for most Arduino projects.
 Among the above three, ADXL345 is easy to interface because of its digital nature.
 But its programming is difficult as it works on the SPI/I2C protocol.
-ADXL345 can measure static and dynamic accelerations and suitable for mobile applications.
-Also, these sensors are laboratory calibrated and don’t require any further calibrations.
+ADXL345 can measure static and dynamic accelerations and is suitable for mobile applications.
+Also, these sensors are laboratory-calibrated and don’t require any further calibrations.

-Here we will use the Adafruit library for the ADXL345 sensor to interface it with Arduino Uno.
+Here, we will use the Adafruit library for the ADXL345 sensor to interface it with the Arduino Uno.

 - Arduino UNO